Fairy Tales of Workflow Orchestration

 The execution of coroutines needs to be driven by a scheduler that orchestrates placements, pauses, state snapshots, and code resumption.
 Integrating durability in the scheduling decision creates opportunities to deliver advanced reliability and introspection features to the application in a non-intrusive fashion.
 Where and when the coroutines are scheduled can be optimized depending on resource availability or other logical constraints.
 This model retains the qualities of today’s workflow orchestrators while lifting the restrictions they impose on software developers.

-To explore this new programming model, we launched an open-source project at github.com/stealthrocket/coroutine to develop a source-to-source Go compiler that turns regular code into durable programs, and this model could also apply across programming languages and domains.
+To explore this new programming model, we launched an open-source project at github.com/dispatchrun/coroutine to develop a source-to-source Go compiler that turns regular code into durable programs, and this model could also apply across programming languages and domains.

 🚀 If you are as excited as we are about durable execution or have ideas about how to build durable coroutines in other languages, we would love to get in touch; please reach out to us!